eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

-Skill set for roles in computer architecture (i.e., computer architects or microarchitects), including microarchitecture design (or, processor architecture design), performance analysis and workload characterizations of microarchitecture designs - in the context of design space exploration and benchmarking, and hardware/software co-design of (domain-specific) computer systems:
+Skill set for roles in computer architecture (i.e., computer architects or microarchitects), including microarchitecture design (or, processor architecture design), and hardware/software co-design of computer systems:
 + Expertise in CPU processor designs in one or more of the following areas: instruction fetch and decode; branch prediction; register renaming and instruction scheduling; scalar and/or vector execution units; load-store unit; cache and memory subsystems.
 + Knowledge of SIMD, MIMD, VLIW, and parallel processing a plus
 + skill set: